emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 ## Advanced pcase patterns

-Pcase has a variety of advanced patterns, le's look into them now...
+Pcase has a variety of advanced patterns.

 ## pred

+Pred, a predicate takes a function which returns a boolean (non-nil evalutes to true.)

 {% highlight elisp %}
 (pred {function})